 Notes about the Beta Environment:

-- Admins and instructors can always access the Canvas beta environment, but students can only access beta if enabled by an admin in Account Settings
+- Admins and instructors can always access the Canvas beta environment, but students can only access beta if enabled by your Customer Success Manager

 - Notifications, including course invitations and report downloads, cannot be sent in the beta environment

-- Crocodoc (annotation tool in SpeedGrader™) is not available in the beta environment
+- Crocodoc (annotation tool in SpeedGrader) is not available in the beta environment

 - Any changes you want to keep in the beta environment must be made directly within the production environment before beta is reset

 Users in the beta environment will see a pink bar across the bottom of the screen indicating the user is in a Canvas Test Installation.
 Remember, beta environments will reset every week on Sunday and any content created in this environment will be deleted.
 If you want to save any course content created in your beta environment, you can export your course.